nf3lix/known-keys/README.md

 The Cuckoo filter is another data structure that, depending on the error rate, allows for more performant write and check operations than a Bloom filter.
-According to [[2]](https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf), a Cuckoo filter requires less memory per element than a Bloom filter for error rates greater than <3%.
+According to [[2]](https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf), a Cuckoo filter requires less memory per element than a Bloom filter for error rates less than 3%.
 Check operations are more performant with a Cuckoo filter than with a Bloom filter.
 Additionally, deleting elements from a Cuckoo filter is possible.
 However, the throughput of insert operations decreases as the number of elements already in the filter increases. [[2]](https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf)